Introducing MUM (Multitask Unified Model) – the Revolutionary AI Technology Transforming Google Search

 So how can your business prepare for this new technology?

 One of the key things you can do is ensure your website is structured properly to give Google the right information and insights.
 SEO is your best friend when it comes to online visibility and there are many important things you should be doing in terms of optimising your web pages and ensuring your ongoing online visibility.
+If you are eager to catch up and are wondering how long SEO takes then find out more here.

 Are you frustrated customers can’t find your website?